laurenchen0631/English-Learning/category/common_phrase.md

 	- The school had its origin with a large gift from a donor.
 - hold/keep/put sth at bay 阻止/遏制 == to prevent someone or something unpleasant from harming you
 	- Exercise can help keep fat at bay.
+- keep sth straight (in one's mind) 區別/辨別
+	- These two bottles look so much alike.
+It's hard to keep them straight.
 - off the record 私下 == If someone says something off the record, they do not want it to be publicly reported.
 	- She made it clear that her comments were strictly off the record.
 - (be) on the same page 同意/意見一致 == in agreement